-Regarding the building permit issuance process, any person may appeal to the court to have the decision overturned.
-The appeal must be filed within three months of the certificate being displayed by the developer at the boundaries of the parcel of land.
+Regarding the building permit issuance process, any person may appeal to the Court to have the decision overturned.
+The appeal must be filed within three months from the display of the certificate by the developer at the boundaries of the parcel of land.

-Regarding the PAP adoption process, any person who lodged a complaint with the communal council during the publication period and is not satisfied by the response from the Minister for Home Affairs may appeal to the court to have the decision overturned.
+Regarding the PAP adoption process, any person who lodged a complaint with the communal council during the publication period and is not satisfied by the response from the Minister for Home Affairs may appeal to the Court to have the decision overturned.

-4.6 Agreements with Local or Governmental Authorities
+4.6 Agreements with Local or Government Authorities